10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000(Structure); however, the part to do the recall repair was not yet available.
-The contact stated that the driver's side and the passenger's side windshield exterior A-Pillar trims were loose.
-The vehicle was taken to the dealer, where it was inspected, and the contact was provided an estimated fee for the repair.
-The vehicle was not repaired.
+The contact received notification of NHTSA Campaign Number: 25V3470000 (STRUCTURE); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the failure.
-The failure mileage was unknown.
-VIN tool confirms parts not available.
+The manufacturer was made aware of the issue.
+The contact had not experienced a failure.

 Explorer